 Passive Radiators

-To prevent over-excursion of the passive radiator, it is recommended that you have twice the displacement of the driver.
+A Passive Radiator (PR) is basically a driver without the magnet or coil assembly, along with a means of attaching additional mass to adjust its resonant frequency.
+They work by using the effective mass of the PR to replace the mass of air that would be contained within a port of the same tuning frequency.
+To prevent over-excursion of the passive radiator, it is recommended that you have twice the displacement of the main driver.
 For example a 10 inch driver would require a pair of 10 inch PRs with the same excursion, or a 12 incher with higher excursion.
+At the resonant frequency of the PR there is a dip in output of the subwoofer.
+Below resonance, the output drops more quickly than a ported system and the driver becomes unloaded.

 Example design

-I decided to see how a pair of these in a PR design equivalent to the Snorky sub would pan out.
-Since PR designs roll off quicker than ported, a lower tune design is also examined
+Since PR designs roll off quicker than ported, a lower tune design is also examined.

 The amp is the 80W Jaycar AMP with 4dB boost @ 35hz and the box volume is 50 litres.